alan-turing-institute/solar-panel-detection/notebooks/data_matching.md

   - **Match Rule 5c:** 5b, but only the novel matches (those where the closest REPD point is not already correctly tagged as the REPD id for that OSM)
 6. **Match Rule 6:** Match rule 4, but only the novel matches (those where the closest REPD point is not already correctly tagged as the REPD id for that OSM)
 7. **Match Rule 7:** Match rule 6, but also removing those where the OSM linked by "plantref" (the master way or relation) has the correct REPD id already.
-8. TODO: Truly novel matches? - also removing those that have a plantref id that isn't their own osm id.
+8. **Match Rule 8:** Match rule 6, but only those that have a plantref master OSM id that is their own OSM id.

 **Example matches that appear correct:**